Brex is a credit card company that issues corporate credit cards to technology companies in the United States.

 Brex’s credit model updates in real time, so if a company depletes most of its cash in a given month, the credit limit on the card will be reduced until there’s more cash in the bank account.

-Brex is backed by the co-founders of PayPal (Max Levchin and Peter Thiel), GMV, Kleiner Perkins, Y Combinator, Ribbit Capital, Yuri Milner, and Carl Pascarella (former CEO of Visa).
+Brex is backed by the co-founders of PayPal (Max Levchin and Peter Thiel), GMV, Kleiner Perkins, Barclays Investment Bank, Credit Suisse, Y Combinator, Ribbit Capital, Yuri Milner, and Carl Pascarella (former CEO of Visa).
 It has acquired Elph Network in Mar 20, 2019.
+The company received $200M in debt financing on Dec 11, 2019.
+This new round brings Brex's total funding to $615M ($315M in Equity financing and $300M in Debt financing)

 Brex was valued at a whooping $2.6B, in it's latest "Series C" funding of a $100M in June 11, 2019.
 The company was previously valued at a $1.1B on Oct 05, 2018, which made them one of the fastest company ever to become a unicorn.